jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 ### Volumes - **Unresolved**

-Looking into volumes, if there is consitency with the 0.0012 factor across assets.
+Looking into volumes, if there is consistency with the 0.0012 factor across assets.
 Worst case scenario we need to give a case-example on how to set a good multiplier for an asset.
 Best case scenario if it's a fixed factor across assets.

 Update will be available soon.
 Likely tomorrow.